Mohamed bin Zayed Al Nahyan: Political career

-Emirate of Abu Dhabi
+Crown Prince of Abu Dhabi

-In November 2003, Sheikh Zayed appointed his son Mohamed as Deputy Crown Prince of Abu Dhabi.
-Upon the death of his father, Sheikh Mohamed became Crown Prince of Abu Dhabi in November 2004 and was appointed Deputy Supreme Commander of the UAE Armed Forces in January 2005.
-Later that month, he was promoted to the rank of General.
-Since December 2004 he has also been the Chairman of the Abu Dhabi Executive Council, which is responsible for the development and planning of the Emirate of Abu Dhabi and is a member of the Supreme Petroleum Council.
-He also served as a special adviser to his older half-brother Khalifa bin Zayed, President of the UAE.
+In November 2003, Sheikh Zayed appointed his son Mohamed as deputy crown prince of Abu Dhabi.
+Upon the death of his father, Mohamed became crown prince of Abu Dhabi in November 2004 and was appointed deputy supreme commander of the UAE Armed Forces in January 2005.
+Later that month, he was promoted to the rank of general.
+Since December 2004 he has also been the chairman of the Abu Dhabi Executive Council, which is responsible for the development and planning of the Emirate of Abu Dhabi and is a member of the Supreme Petroleum Council.
+He also served as a special adviser to his older half-brother, Khalifa bin Zayed, president of the UAE at the time.

 As a result of Sheikh Khalifa's ill health, Mohamed became the de facto ruler of Abu Dhabi in January 2014 and was responsible for welcoming foreign dignitaries in the capital district of the United Arab Emirates in the city of Abu Dhabi.
 On 13 May 2022, he became the ruler of Abu Dhabi, following the death of his brother Khalifa.
-On 14 May 2022, he was elected as the President of the United Arab Emirates.
+On 14 May 2022, he was elected as president of the United Arab Emirates.

-UAE foreign policy
+Foreign policy

-In 2018, Mohamed traveled to Ethiopia to meet Prime Minister Abiy Ahmed ahead of the first installment of a $3 billion donation from the UAE to Ethiopia, intended to tide over its foreign exchange shortage.
+In 2018, Mohamed travelled to Ethiopia to meet Prime Minister Abiy Ahmed ahead of the first installment of a $3 billion donation from the UAE to Ethiopia, intended to tide over its foreign exchange shortage.
 Under Mohamed's encouragement and initiative, the UAE raised funds to provide aid to Somalia during periods of drought.

-Mohamed is a supporter of Yemen's internationally recognized government after the Yemen civil war and supported the Saudi-led, western-backed intervention in Yemen to drive out Houthi militants after the Houthi takeover in Yemen.
-During Mohamed's visit to France in November 2018, a group of rights activists filed a lawsuit against the crown prince accusing him of "war crimes and complicity in torture and inhumane treatment in Yemen".
+Mohamed is a supporter of Yemen's internationally recognized government after the Yemen civil war and supported the Saudi-led intervention in Yemen to drive out Irani-backed Houthi militants after the Houthi takeover in Yemen.
+During Mohamed's visit to France in 2018, a group of rights activists filed a lawsuit against the crown prince accusing him of being a "war criminal" who was "complicit in the torture and inhumane treatment in Yemen".
 The complaint filed on behalf of the French rights group AIDL said: "It is in this capacity that he has ordered bombings on Yemeni territory."

+Mohamed’s foreign policy was characterized by supporting secessionist movements and fueling fragmentation across various countries in the MENA (Middle East and North Africa) region.
+A result of his opposition to the 2011 Arab Spring uprisings, this approach assists the UAE’s plans to avoid external threat, silence dissent, exercise influence and secure its interests.
+MbZ has actively encouraged factions that undermine central governments, including Khalifa Haftar in Libya, the Southern Movement in Yemen, and Hemedti in Sudan, rather than backing the unified states.